 - a.
 Trial Setting: At any time after a response to the petition has been filed, either party or their counsel may request that a trial date be set by filing local form MFL-143 Request for Trial Family Law or by orally requesting a trial date at any family law case management conference. - b.
-Mandatory Settlement Conference: All family law trials estimated to take more than one (1) day will be set for a mandatory settlement conference with either a judicial officer or a family law attorney serving as a settlement conference official.
-Any family law matter may be set for a mandatory settlement conference at the request of the parties or by the court.
-Mandatory settlement conferences must be conducted in compliance with local rule 4.9. - c.
+Settlement Conferences: Pursuant to California Rules of Court rule 3.1380 and depending on the availability of a judicial officer or a family law attorney to act as settlement conference official, on a case by case basis, a settlement conference may be set at the discretion of the family law judge or at the request of the parties.
+Settlement conferences must be conducted in compliance with local rule 4.9.

+- c.
 Parties to Exchange Information and Trial Briefs Prior to Trial: Parties must exchange evidentiary documents that will be presented at trial, motions in limine, trial briefs, and other documents expected to be used at trial in accordance with local rules 2.1 through 2.6. - d.
 Continuances: Continuances of family law trials are governed by local rule 4.3.

-(Effective 1/1/17; amended 7/1/18; renumbered & amended 1/1/19; renumbered & amended 7/1/19; amended 1/1/20; amended 7/1/21; renumbered & amended 1/1/23; renumbered & amended 1/1/24)
+(Effective 1/1/17; amended 7/1/18; renumbered & amended 1/1/19; renumbered & amended 7/1/19; amended 1/1/20; amended 7/1/21; renumbered & amended 1/1/23; renumbered & amended 1/1/24; amended 7/1/25)

-4.9 Mandatory Settlement Conferences
+4.9 Settlement Conferences